 A Celebration of Life will be held at a later date.
 In lieu of flowers, memorial donations can be made in his honor to—Rock Steady Boxing Program for Parkinson’s at Synergy Napa.

-To send flowers to Dr. Robert (Bob) Hayashi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Robert (Bob) Hayashi, please visit our floral store.